ESG Value Equity

 Strategy Attributes

-The US ESG Value Equity Strategy utilizes a similar investment approach to the other Schafer Cullen value strategies, with an additional focus on Environmental, Social and Governance ("ESG") integration.
-ESG is at the core of the strategy, as we look for companies with strong governance structure, investment in material ESG facts and competitive positioning.
-This strategy has a large-cap bias; however, a percentage of the portfolio will be invested in mid- and small-cap stocks.
+The US ESG Value Equity Strategy allows investors to participate in the long-term upside potential while simultaneously providing substantial downside protection of stocks.
+In accordance with our underlying philosophy, the portfolio invests in undervalued companies with above average earnings growth with an additional focus on Environmental, Social and Governance (“ESG”) integration.
+ESG is at the core of the strategy, as we look for companies with strong governance structure, investment in material ESG factors and competitive positioning.

 Investment Process